Fleming College

 View Curriculum

 Prepare for rewarding work as a Recreational Therapist in recreation, health or social service delivery settings.
 This program is offered in a combination of on-campus and online courses.
-During the first two semesters, you are required to be on campus two days of each week for the on-campus courses.
+Online courses will be scheduled on Mondays and Tuesdays during the first two semesters.
+In addition, there will also be a series of full-day workshops scheduled on campus during the first two semesters.
+This will require you to travel to campus twice per semester for one- or two-day sessions.

 • Complete client assessments, working closely with patients/clients/residents and their family members